 It's that time of year again, the much anticipated summer holiday period!
-After what has felt like a long year we hope you are able to enjoy some much needed time with family and friends, and of course, some quality time playing your instrument.
+We hope that as well as spending some much needed time with family and friends that you are also able to spend some quality time playing your instrument.

-As it can often be hard to access your teacher during this time, we know this can be a daunting time for new players (and often their parents as primary instrument carers) who will be looking after their instrument without guidance.
+As you might not have access to your teacher during the break, it can often be a daunting time for new players (and often their parents acting as primary instrument carers!) who will be looking after their instrument without guidance.

-To help, we've compiled our top instructional videos which are designed to help you avoid common problems and keep practicing from home.
+To help, we've put together our top instructional videos that we hope will help you avoid common problems and keep you playing without interruption these holidays.

 Keep reading to learn how to tune your instrument from home, look after your bow, pack away your cello, and more.